tumelo-maja/color-sort-game/README.md

 - **<a href="https://ui.dev/amiresponsive" target="_blank" rel="noopener">Website mockup generator</a>** - used as to a mockup for the project site.

 - **<a href="https://codepen.io/sosuke/pen/Pjoqqp" target="_blank" rel="noopener">CSS filter generator</a>** - used to create custom-colored SVG icons using 'filter' css property.

+- **<a href="https://www.youtube.com/watch?v=MKpZadkuT-0" target="_blank" rel="noopener">using getBoundingClientRect (youtube)</a>** - used as guide to calculating relative distance between DOM elements which was used in nut animation.

+- **<a href="https://stackoverflow.com/questions/52129197/how-to-appendchild-with-animation-in-javascript" target="_blank" rel="noopener">Appending elements in animation</a>** - used as guide to append nuts to target rods during animation.

+- **<a href="https://stackoverflow.com/questions/59573722/how-can-i-set-a-css-keyframes-in-javascript" target="_blank" rel="noopener">Using keyframes for animation</a>** - used as guide to implementing animation positions when moving nuts.